-Joan was born in Fresno, California on December 7, 1917 to Wilfred Charles Hewitt Gruit and Mignonette Dickinson Myers Gruit.
-She grew up in Sierra Madre and Santa Clara, California.
+Joan was born December 7, 1917 in Fresno, to Wilfred Charles Hewitt Gruit and Mignonette Dickinson Myers Gruit.
+She grew up in Sierra Madre and Santa Clara.
 She attended San Jose State University, where she graduated with a Bachelor's Degree in Communications.
 She was also an active member of the University's Alphi Chi Omega Sorority.

-She met her husband, Elmer Hitchcock, in Salinas in the late 1930s through their mothers' acquaintance.
-They courted for a while, and after several offers of marriage by Elmer, Joan eventually decided that if she continued to say no, he might stop askingÉso she asked him.
+She met her husband, Elmer Hitchcock in Salinas, in the late 1930s through their mothers' acquaintance.
+They courted for a while, and after several offers of marriage by Elmer, Joan eventually decided that if she continued to say no, he might stop asking…so she asked him.
 He, of course, said yes.
-They were married in San Rafael, California, on January 14, 1940, and started their family shortly thereafter.
+They were married in San Rafael on January 14, 1940, and started their family shortly thereafter.
 They had two sons, Gerald "Jerry", born in 1941, and William "Bill", born in 1943.

 Joan and Elmer shared a passion for travel and sailing (mostly around Monterey Bay and San Francisco).
-In 1955 when Elmer sailed to Hawaii in the Trans Pacific race, Joan flew over to meet him at the finish line, and their mutual love for "the Islands" was born.
-Since that trip, she has traveled to Hawaii approximately 55 times.
-While she has been to every one of the Hawaiian Islands, her favorite and most frequently visited was Maui.
+In 1955, when Elmer sailed to Hawaii in the Trans Pacific race, Joan flew over to meet him at the finish line, and their mutual love for "the Islands" was born.
+Since that trip, she had traveled to Hawaii approximately 55 times.
+While she had been to every one of the Hawaiian Islands, her favorite and most frequently visited was Maui.